thehaohcm/go-simple-onedrive/README.md

 # go-simple-onedrive
 A simple Onedrive application in CLI writen by Golang

-Copyright © by Nguyen The Hao 2020
+Copyright © by Nguyen The Hao 2021

-Author: thehaohcm (Nguyen The Hao)
+Author: Nguyen The Hao (thehaohcm)

 git repository: https://github.com/thehaohcm/go-simple-ondrive